+One of the most important factors in keeping dogs cool in hot weather is making sure they are hydrated.
 Always make sure you have an adequate amount of water readily available!
 When the weather gets hot and dry, it’s ideal to have a water bottle since there’s no guarantee that there will be any available water fountains when you go out.
 There are some awesome water bottles now that offer pup-friendly additions, such as collapsible dog water bowls.

 If you find yourself without an extra dog bowl, giving them water from the palm of your hand, works great in a pinch!
 Did you know our Everything Fanny Pack fits a standard sized water bottle?
 This way you can stay hands-free and grab it from your pack when you need it!